Joe Gallo: Early criminal career

-Gallo started as an enforcer and hitman for Joe Profaci in the Profaci crime family.
+Gallo started his adult criminal career as an enforcer and hitman for Joe Profaci in the Profaci crime family.
 In addition to helping to manage his father's loan-sharking business and Larry's vending machine and jukebox operations (with the latter often perceived as the "crown jewel" of the family's rackets), Gallo directly oversaw a variety of enterprises, including floating dice and high-stakes card games, extortion shakedowns and a numbers game.
-He maintained his headquarters at "The Dormitory," a three-story brick tenement at 51 President Street (within the boundaries of Brooklyn's contemporary Carroll Gardens) that previously housed the Gallo family's vending machine interests; there, he allegedly kept a pet lion named Cleo in the basement.
-Within a few years, Gallo secretly owned several Manhattan nightclubs and two sweat shops in the Garment District.
+He maintained his headquarters at "The Dormitory," a three-story brick tenement at 51 President Street (within the boundaries of Brooklyn's contemporary Columbia Street Waterfront District) that previously housed the Gallo family's vending machine interests; there, he allegedly kept a pet lion named Cleo in the basement.
+Within a few years, Gallo secretly owned several Manhattan nightclubs and two sweatshops in the Garment District.

-In 1957, Profaci allegedly asked Gallo and his crew to murder Albert Anastasia, the boss of the Gambino crime family.
+In 1957, Profaci allegedly asked Gallo and his crew to murder Albert Anastasia, the boss of what would later become the Gambino crime family.
 Anastasia's underboss, Carlo Gambino, wanted to replace him and asked Profaci for assistance.
 On October 25, Anastasia entered the barbershop at the Park Sheraton Hotel in Midtown Manhattan.
-As Anastasia relaxed in the barber's chair, two men—scarves covering their faces—rushed in, shoved the barber out of the way and killed the Gambino boss in a hail of bullets.
-Anastasia's killers have never been conclusively identified, but Carmine Persico later claimed that he and Gallo had shot Anastasia, joking that he was part of Gallo's "barbershop quintet."
+As Anastasia relaxed in the barber's chair, two men—scarves covering their faces—rushed in, shoved the barber out of the way and killed Anastasia in a hail of bullets.
+The killers have never been conclusively identified, but Carmine Persico later claimed that he and Gallo had shot Anastasia, joking that he was part of Gallo's "barbershop quintet."

 The following year, Gallo and his brothers were summoned to Washington, D.C., to testify before the McClellan Committee of the United States Senate on organized crime.
 While visiting Senate Counsel Robert F. Kennedy in his office, Gallo flirted with Kennedy's secretary and told Kennedy his carpet would be excellent for a dice game.
 On the witness stand, none of the brothers provided any useful information.